awsdocs/amazon-ec2-user-guide/doc_source/recycle-bin-working-with-rules.md

 ## Delete Recycle Bin retention rules<a name="recycle-bin-delete-rule"></a>

 You can delete a retention rule at any time\.
-When you delete a retention rule, it no longer retains new resources after they have been deleted\.
+When you delete a retention rule, it no longer retains new resources in the Recycle Bin after they have been deleted\.
 Resources that were sent to the Recycle Bin before the retention rule was deleted continue to be retained in the Recycle Bin according to the retention period defined in the retention rule\.
 When the period expires, the resource is permanently deleted from the Recycle Bin\.

 You can delete a retention rule using one of the following methods\.